dtkocher/todo-with-react-hooks/README.md

 ## Creating Your Own Custom React Webhook

 In this post we are going to create our own custom webhook.
-But before we do I would like to answer a few questions you might have.
+But before we do I would like to answer the question why you would want to use webhooks and go over a few of the built in react hooks `useState` and `useEffect`.

 #### Why webhooks?